tminglei/slick-pg/README.md

                           with PgPostGISSupport
                           with PgNetSupport
                           with PgLTreeSupport {
-  override val pgjson = "jsonb" //to keep back compatibility, pgjson's value was "json" by default
+  def pgjson = "jsonb" // jsonb support is in postgres 9.4.0 onward; for 9.3.x use "json"

   override val api = MyAPI